 Each of these pens can be divided in half.

-Two pens contain 34 stalls and 48 headlocks.
+Two pens contain 34 stalls and 48 headlocks

 Double-twelve parallel Boumatic Express Way, Reel, Rapid Exit Milking system with heated pit and cow platform and automatic identification.
 Milk sampling equipment is located in the parlor basement.

 16 tie-stalls with individual feed troughs and water bowls for monitoring individual cow consumption.